dictionaria/iquito/raw/intro.md

 <tr>
 <td><b>purma</b></td>
 <td>noun</td>
-<td>A <i>chacra</i> that is no longer being maintained, so that undergrowth has returned, gradually choking out any remaining cultigens as it reverts to forest.</td>
+<td>A <i>chacra</i> (see above) that is no longer being maintained, so that undergrowth has returned, gradually choking out any remaining cultigens as it reverts to forest.</td>
 </tr>

 <tr>